asterisk/documentation/docs/Test-Suite-Documentation/Running-the-Asterisk-Test-Suite.md

 # ./runtests.py -t tests/dialplan
 ```

-!!! note
+/// note
-    You can determine what tests are available for execution by using the *-l* command line option.
+You can determine what tests are available for execution by using the

-[//]: # (end-note)
+`-l` command line option.
+///

 Executing a set of tests by tag
 -------------------------------